Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Upper Mustang Trek

 Upper Mustang Trek feels like a forbidden kingdom that is unlike any other place in Nepal.
-That is why this restricted area trek needs special permits and costs more than other treks, but it surely must be a one-of-a-kind experience.
+That is why this restricted area and marks to be the less crowded trekking route needs special permits and costs more than other treks, but it surely must be a one-of-a-kind experience.
 You will spend 10-12 days covering approximately 120km across strange desert-like landscapes from another planet.

 The trail has its onset from Jomsom, which is either reached through a flight or a drive from Pokhara, and enters the ancient Kingdom of Lo via striking red cliffs and wind-carved canyons.
 The villages are of old Tibetan architecture with tall fortress-like homes and old monasteries where priceless Buddhist artifacts are found.
 Lo Manthang is the walled city and the capital of this ancient kingdom, where the last king resides in his palace.
 The traditional mud-brick houses and locals dressed in colourful Tibetan clothes seem to be straight out of the past.
 If the going becomes tough on the trek, Upper Mustang Overland Tours does a jeep drive, and tourists make time for the famousTiji Festival Tour in May at Lo Manthang, which transforms into a magnificent festival of masked dances and ancient rituals.